 SEALS: The component which prevents the motion of the fluid in the undesired direction is called seal/packing.
-Can also be defined as that component that separates two fluids.
-The functions of the seal are a) to seal the hydraulic fluid in a closed chamber , b) Maintains pressure , c)stops dirt/water/contamination from entering the system d) separates two fluids, e) performs any combination of the above functions.
+This can also be defined as the component that separates two fluids.
+The functions of the seal are

+- a) To seal the hydraulic fluid in a closed chamber, - b) Maintains pressure, - c) Stops dirt/water/contamination from entering the system, - d) Separates two fluids, - e) Performs any combination of the above functions.

 In simple terms a seal stops internal or external leakages.
 Cost of the seal is a small fraction, but determines the efficiency of the system.